Old-age pension in Finland

 Can you take Finnish old-age pension with you to another Nordic country?

-Can you work while getting a pension?
+Can you work if you are getting a pension?

 If you are an employee, your employment relationship must end before your old-age pension can start.
 If you are self-employed, you do not need to end your self-employed activity in order to get old-age pension.